andrewhassan/detect-zoom/README.md

 License
 ------

-Detect-zoom is dual-licensed under the [WTFPL](http://www.wtfpl.net/about/) and [MIT](http://opensource.org/licenses/MIT) license, at the recipient's choice.
+Detect-zoom is dual-licensed under the [MIT](http://opensource.org/licenses/MIT) license, at the recipient's choice.